BRIKEV/express-jsdoc-swagger-docs/docs/merge.md

 # Extend your swagger file

-This option is useful if you have an old project and only want to add comments on new endpoints.
+This option is useful if you have an old project and you only want to add comments on new endpoints, or you want to add new features that we don't support.
-## collapsible markdown?

-### Example
+## Example
-You may have previously defined the following:
+You could have one `swagger.json` already defined like this one:
 <details><summary>Click to expand</summary>

 ```js